 - Natasha Sobers - Professor, George Alleyne Chronic Disease Research Centre, CaIHR, Barbados

-Global maps showing countries and smaller jurisdictions with taxes on sugary or sweetened beverages that were implemented with a goal of curbing sugar consumption and improving public health.
+Global maps showing countries and smaller jurisdictions with taxes on sugary or sweetened beverages and/or unhealthy foods, that were implemented with a goal of curbing sugar, salt, saturated or trans fat, and excessive calorie consumption and improving public health.
 Included are brief descriptions of each tax structure and dates of passage or implementation.

 Understanding the need for a whole-of-society approach in school nutrition policy implementation: A qualitative analysis